What is Cinematography

 Conclusion

-Cinematography is a skill that cannot be developed overnight; it requires years and years of hard work, consistency, and patience.
-Cinematography plays a significant role in filmmaking; it adds emotions to the story through the lens of the camera.
-A cinematographer commonly known as the Director of Photography (DP) ensures the film achieves its intended concept using different techniques such as focusing on lighting, selecting the best crew, choosing the best equipment, evaluating shot locations, and being part of rehearsals.
-You can find the 5 best cinematographers for more inspiration here.
+Cinematography is a skill that takes years of hard work, consistency, and patience to develop.
+It plays a crucial role in filmmaking, adding emotion to the story through the lens of the camera.
+A cinematographer, commonly known as the Director of Photography (DP), ensures the film achieves its intended concept using techniques like focusing on lighting, selecting the best crew, choosing the right equipment, evaluating shot locations, and participating in rehearsals.
+For more inspiration, check out the 5 best cinematographers here.